peterschenk01/Simple-Image-Classification-App/README.md

-# Simple Image Classification App
+# Simple Image Classification App using Flutter and Tensor Flow Lite